Walk the cliffs - Half day excursion

 Get off the beaten track and explore the myths of Sheepland, a landscape rich in folklore and associations with Saint Patrick.
 You will learn about the areas rich folklore; hear tales of Vikings, shipwreck and smuggling.

 Before long the walk emerges on the clifftop Steersman's Pad.
 The cliffs are formed of Silurian bedrock which has been folded and distorted over the last 400 million of years.
+The rock rises to 30 metres in some places.
+This vein of rock can be found in Scotland and the Isle of Man too.
 One of the many ships which foundered on this rugged coast was l'Amitie in April 1797.
 The sole survivor gives the clifftop walk its name.
 He spent each day walking the clifftop looking down on the wreck site while he recuperated.

 Round the day off in style

-Curran's Bar was voted the best seafood restaurant in Northern Ireland in 2018!
+Curran's Bar is an 18th Century inn and has won numerous awards for its food and hospitality.
 The quaint little bar has been serving the local community for almost 230 years.
 It has a true and authentic Irish country pub feel.
 On our return we will enjoy a fantastic selection of local food.
 The recommended dish to round of the tour is the signature seafood chowder.

 A bit more info

 The walk is 4 miles and circular, returning to the start point.

 Terrain can be uneven in places.
 Waterproof and sensible walking shoes are advised.

 The route will use quiet public highways, laneways, and open grassland (there may be roaming livestock).